Church of the Nazarene: General Board

-The General Board of the Church of the Nazarene was created by action of the 1923 General Assembly to replace a system of independent general boards that often competed with one another for the church dollar.
+The General Board of the Church of the Nazarene was created by action of the 1923 General Assembly to replace a system of independent general boards that often competed with one another for the church budget.
 These independent boards became departments of the General Board.
 The General Board is made up of district superintendents, pastors and lay leaders representing the global church and elected by the regional caucuses at General Assembly.
 Convening in late February each year, the board has governing responsibility for the international Church of the Nazarene between general assemblies.
 The General Board carries out the corporate business of the denomination.

-At the June 2013 General Assembly a new General Board was elected to a four-year term.
-The General Board currently has 48 members representing the church's then 15 regions, and an additional four members were elected to represent Education (2), Nazarene Youth International, and Nazarene Missions International.
-Of the 52 members elected, 27 are from outside the US, and 25 are US citizens.
-Six are women.
-Meeting at least annually, the most recent meeting of the General Board was its 92nd Session held February 24–26, 2015 in Lenexa, Kansas.
-At that meeting, The General Board members represented the following world areas: Papua New Guinea, Uruguay, Trinidad and Tobago, Bangladesh, US, Dominican Republic, Venezuela, India, Canada, El Salvador, Philippines, Netherlands, Brazil, Germany, Mozambique, South Africa, Fiji, Guyana, South Korea, United Kingdom, and Eswatini.
+48 board members represent the church's regions, and an additional four members were elected to represent Education, Nazarene Youth International, and Nazarene Missions International.
+Of the 52 Board Members roughly half are elected from outside the United States, and only 6 are women.

 Ministers

 The Church of the Nazarene has two orders of ordained ministry: the ordained elder and the ordained deacon.
 The ordained elder is a person, either male or female, who has been set apart for a ministry of "Word and Sacrament".
 Their primary assignment is to preach the Word, administer the sacraments, and lead the local church.
 The ordained deacon is a man or woman who has been set apart for full-time ministry in a role other than "Word and Sacrament".
 Those eligible to be ordained as deacons include those who are called to a full-time ministry of music, Christian social ministry, or director of Christian education, or another ministry that does not typically involve leading a congregation.
 The church also has district licensed ministers.
 Usually these are persons who are on the path toward ordination or who are strongly considering a call to ordained ministry.
 A licensed minister may, in some cases, be the pastor of a church.

 The Church of the Nazarene also recognizes these specialized forms of Christian service and ministry.
 In September 2014, the Church of the Nazarene had 17,017 ordained elders, 838 ordained deacons and 9,847 licensed ministers, for a total of 27,702 credentialed or licensed ministers.
 On March 24, 2010, the Bangladesh District set a denominational record with 193 women and men ordained in one service, including 30 women, the most ever in the denomination's history, exceeding the 39 ordained in Peru.